 Marlin will use 2011 GAP funding to paint a large public mural in Seattle that is both staggering to the viewer for its size and subject, and amusingly perplexing for its “trompe l’oeil” realism.
 The majority of the cost will be the rental of a boom lift to reach high onto the wall.
 This will allow the mural to be able to be completed fast, and give it the great size and scope that will make it a landmark and an icon.

-What this description leaves out is what I will be painting on the wall in question.
-What exactly is “trompe l’oeil?
+What this description leaves out is what I will be painting on the wall or surface in question.
+What exactly is “trompe l’oeil”?
 Good question.
 It is French for ‘deceive the eye’.
 Basically it is painting extremely realistic imagery in order to create the optical illusion that the depicted objects appear in three dimensions.

 Please let me know what you think!